Jackett/Jackett/README.md

 ## Installation on Linux (AMDx64)
 On most operating systems all the required dependencies will already be present.
-In case they are not, you can refer to this page https://github.com/dotnet/core/blob/master/Documentation/linux-prereqs.md
+In case they are not, you can refer to the [.NET Required Packages](https://github.com/dotnet/core/blob/main/release-notes/9.0/os-packages.md) page.

 ### Install as service
 A) Command to download and install the latest package and run the Jackett service: